michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0093.md

 ### Definition
 - adj: not subject or susceptible to change or variation in form or quality or nature
 ### Family
+- immutable: immutability, immutableness, immutably+
+- mutability: mutabilities
-immutable: immutability, immutableness, immutably+;mutability: mutabilities;mutable: immutable, mutability, mutableness, mutably;mute: mutable, muted, mutely, muteness, muter, mutes, mutest, muting;muted: mutedly
+- mutable: immutable, mutability, mutableness, mutably
+- mute: mutable, muted, mutely, muteness, muter, mutes, mutest, muting
+- muted: mutedly
 ### Examples
 - But it is widely considered an immutable feature of our political system.
 - One of the immutable rules of pop music is that boredom spurs progress.